 13. He’s the same guy with his family, as he is with his friends, as he is with YOU.
-There’s one personality, not 5.
+There is one personality and set of values, not multiple.

 14. He texts/calls you right when he can – there is no waiting, elementary game playing or carrot dangling.